sergeych/hybrid8/README.md

 # Hybrid8, aka H8

+*version 0.5* breaks the way nested exceptions are passed.
+Now riby -> js -> ruby uncaught exception is wrapped into H8::NestedError so one can get both ruby and javascript trace.

 _Warning_ this gem is in public beta at the moment - beta testers are welcome!
 It means it's not yet stable enough for running in production - we haven't tried it yet ourselves.